fcdoc/doc/en/flashduty/mixin/alert_integration/prometheus.md

 receiver: 'flashcat'
 ```

-You can also add the receiver to a non-default route, but this way you will only synchronize the alerts of the corresponding route to Flashduty, not all alerts.
+You can also add the receiver to a non-default route, but this way you will only synchronize the alert events of the corresponding route to Flashduty, not all alert events.

 5. Save the configuration file
 6. Make changes take effect by reloading the configuration file (sending a SIGHUP signal to the process, or POST request to /-/reload api)